jesperrix/git-session/session.md

 # check status for what commands to run
 git status

-# add, then run git commit
+# add, then finalize the rebase
 git add hello_world.txt
 git rebase --continue
 ```